pyreiz/pyliesl/readme.md

 From the terminal, run ```liesl config user --default``` to create a default configuratin file for lsl on the user level. (see https://github.com/sccn/labstreaminglayer/wiki/NetworkConnectivity#configuration-file-locations for more details).
-You can then change the session id with `liesl config user --sessionid test' and add the localhost to knownpeers `liesl config user --knownpeers 127.0.0.1`  Afterwards, lsl config user returns
+You can then change the session id with `liesl config user --sessionid test` and add the localhost to knownpeers `liesl config user --knownpeers 127.0.0.1`.
+Afterwards, lsl config user returns
 ```
 'lab': {'KnownPeers': '{127.0.0.1}', 'SessionID': 'test'},
  'multicast': {'AddressesOverride': '{}',